losdayver/smashrooms2/README.md

 ## I wanna try it now!

-The testing stand is already deployed here http://olegzhmelev.ru:5890.
+The testing environment is already deployed here http://olegzhmelev.ru:5890.
 Note that this is the TEST version.
 The stand can be redepolyed at any point.

 ## Deployment